qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

-* :guilabel:`Edit create options`: allows you to edit or add different profiles of file transformation, i.e., a set of predefined combinations of parameters (type and level of compression, blocks size, overview, colorimetry, alpha...) to use when outputting raster files.
+* :guilabel:`Edit create options`: allows you to edit or add different profiles of file transformation, i.e., a set of predefined combinations of parameters (type and level of compression, BIGTIFF support, blocks size, overview, colorimetry, alpha...) to use when outputting raster files.
 The parameters depend on the driver.

   .. _figure_gdal_create_settings: